CyberCookie/siegel/client_core/ui/README.md

 Store is creating with **React.useState** hook and provides state and action to update the state<br />

 There are components that accept store as a property.
-It's becouse some data passed to such components can be changed within this components itself or by user outside of this component<br />
+It's because some data passed to such components can be changed within this components itself or by user outside of this component<br />
 Components, that accepts store, exports `getDefaultState` function to help initialize the store

 ```jsx